 Next.js Routing: A Complete Beginner Guide

-Users can seamlessly explore your site, and developers will appreciate how easily routes are organized using folders.
+Users can seamlessly explore your site; developers will appreciate how easily routes are organized using folders.

 Here's the result: